rtkleong10/mdp-algorithms/communication_protocol.md

 - RPi -> Algo: `HELLO TEAM`

 ## Photo Request
+### If There's a Middle Obstacle Right in Front
+- Algo -> RPi: `P:Y x,y,direction`
+    - e.g. `P:Y 8,0,1`: Take photo and the coordinates of the middle obstacle is (8, 0) with the obstacle's East side facing the obstacle (i.e. robot facing south with right facing camera)
+    - Directions (where the image is facing outwards to)
+        - 0: North
+        - 1: East
+        - 2: South
+        - 3: West

+### Otherwise
-- Algo -> RPi: `P:<list of possible nearby obstacles>`
+- Algo -> RPi: `P:N x,y,direction`
-    - e.g. `P:1,1 2,1 1,3`: Take photo and the possible nearby obstacles are (1, 1), (2, 1) and (1,3)
+    - e.g. `P:N 1,2,1`: Take photo and the coordinates of the robot is (1, 2) with the robot facing East
-    - The obstacle list may have 1 to 4 obstacles
-    - There may be an image on multiple obstacles or none of them
-    - The position and direction of the robot can be taken from the most recent movement message
-    - Take note that the obstacle list will not contain
-        - Obstacles that have been previously been taken a photo of
-            - e.g. if (1, 1)'s south side has been previously taken a photo of, it will not appear in future obstacle lists regardless of whether it is range (if you want it to be included, please let us know)
-        - Obstacles that we have not yet detected through our sensors
-- RPi -> Algo: `P`
-    - Send after photo is taken
+    - Directions (of robot)
+        - 0: North
+        - 1: East
+        - 2: South
+        - 3: West

 ## Image Recognition Result
 - RPi -> Android: `I:x,y <image ID>`